Rating transitions forecasting: a filtering approach: Filtering on simulated data

 \section{Filtering on simulated data}

-The purpose of this section is to test and validate the continuous-time and discrete-time versions of the filter using simulated data: we build two rating migration databases from the two underlying credit migration models: the continuous-time factor migration model (as described in Section \ref{sec:rating-continuous}) and the discrete-time model (as described in Section \ref{sec:rating-discrete}).
+The purpose of this section is to test and validate the continuous-time and discrete-time versions of the filter using simulated data: we build two rating migration databases from the two underlying credit migration models: the discrete-time model (as described in Section \ref{sec:rating-discrete}) and the continuous-time factor migration model (as described in Section \ref{sec:rating-continuous}).
 Since the structure of the two models are different, different data sample are used for testing the two approaches.
+The inputs of the filtering models are the evolution of the number of transitions, described by $\{\Delta N_n^{ir}, \ n\in\{1,\ldots,\Gamma\},\ i, \ r \in \Upsilon\}$.
+Our testing framework aims to compare the filtered trajectory of the hidden factor, $(\hat{\Theta}_n)_{n\in\{1,\ldots,\Gamma\}}$ and the real simulated one $({\Theta}_n)_{n\in\{1,\ldots,\Gamma\}}$.
+Then it compares estimated point-in-time transition probabilities to real observed transition rates.
+The real observed rate of a transition is the ratio between the number of observed jumps during a time interval and the number of entities at the beginning of this time interval, susceptible to jump.
+Estimations of transition probabilities are respectively given by $\{\hat{\nu}_n^{ir}, \ n\in \{1,\ldots,\Gamma\},\ i, \ r \in \Upsilon\}$, in (\ref{prediction}) for the discrete-time setting and $\{\hat{\nu}_n^{ir}\diff t, \ t\in [0,T],\ (i,r) \in {\Y}\}$, in (\ref{sigmaFil}) for the continuous-time setting.
+The value of $\diff t$ is chosen equal to $\frac{1}{1000}$, $1000$ being the number of small intervals in which we have cut each day (see Section \ref{seq: continuous-adaptation}).
+To calibrate the models, the EM algorithm of Section \ref{sec:calibration} is run 1000 times by sampling random initial values (see Section \ref{sec:init}).
+We keep the solution, which provides the highest likelihood estimation.